 - a.
 The Employer follows the requirements of the Canada Labour Code in determining general holidays:

 - I. New Year's Day

 - II.
 Good Friday

 - III.
 Victoria Day

 - IV.
 Canada Day

 - V. Labour Day

 - VI.
+National Day of Truth and Reconciliation (September 30th)

+- VII.
 Thanksgiving Day

-- VII.
+- VIII.
 Remembrance Day

-- VIII.
+- IX.
 Christmas Day

-- IX.
-Boxing Day
+- X. Boxing Day

 - b.
-In addition to the statutory holidays referenced in (1)(a), the Employer also recognizes the following days as paid holidays:
+In addition to the statutory holidays referenced in (1)(a), the Employer also recognizes the following days as paid holidays.

 - i.
-National Indigenous Peoples Day (June 21st)
+St. Anne's Day (July 26th)

 - ii.
-St. Anne's Day (July 26th)

-- iii.
 One Civic Holiday to be determined by the location of the office

 - c.
 Should the Employer request an employee to work during any of the general holidays as defined by the Canada Labour Code, the Employer shall pay the employee at a rate of twice their regular pay.
 Should the Employer request an employee to work on a paid holiday that is not defined as a general holiday under the Canada Labour Code (National Indigenous Peoples Day, St. Anne's Day or Civic Holiday) the employee will accumulate time off at a rate of twice the number of hours worked, with such time to be taken off at a time mutually agreed upon by both parties, but in any case within thirty (30) days after the holiday. - d.
 When a paid holiday occurs on a normal non-working day, the holiday will be observed on the next working day. - e.
 Pay for any holiday will be forfeited in the event an employee is absent from work the working day or a part of the working day immediately before and immediately after the holiday unless the absence was authorized in accordance with these policies. - f.
 Should a designated non-statutory holiday fall in the middle of the work week, QMFNB reserves the right to shift it to either the beginning or end of the same week. - g.
-QMFNB may declare other non-statutory holiday days during a given year. - h.
-Consideration for time off over the Christmas Holiday break will be at the discretion of the Senior Manager.
+Requests by Full-time employees for Annual Leave to be taken during the summer months will be granted based upon seniority.
+During the Summer Hours Schedule employees may request a maximum of four (4) long weekends, this does not apply to weekends that are included in Annual Leave that covers a block of time, eg. one (1) week.
+Requests are to be submitted to the employee's immediate supervisor for approval by April 30th of each year. - h.
+Consideration for time off over the Christmas Holiday break will be at the discretion of the Senior Manager. - i.
+Where the annual celebration of National Indigenous Peoples Day and the National Day for Truth and Reconciliation are both days in which QFN will be hosting events to mark these occasions; the staff and offices will observe these days on the Monday following each.